akuklev/HOCC/README.md

 ------------------------------------------

-Unfortunatelly, the theory $CC_{obs}$ fails to faithfully capture the equality between types, as well as types endowed with some additional structure (e.g. groups, rings and topological spaces).
+Unfortunatelly, the theory $CC_{obs}$ fails to faithfully capture the equality between types, as well as types endowed with some additional structure (e.g. groups, rings, and topological spaces).
-At the time observational equality underlying $CC_{obs}$ was introduced[Altenkirch-McBride2007], everyone assumed that the respective notions of equivalence for various kinds of mathematical structures have to be defined by hand for each kind: isomorphisms for groups, homeomorphsisms for topological spaces, equivalences for categories, bisimularity for automata, etc.
+At the time observational equality underlying $CC_{obs}$ was introduced [Altenkirch-McBride2007], everyone assumed that the respective notions of equivalence for various mathematical structures have to be defined by hand for each one separately: isomorphisms for groups, homeomorphsisms for topological spaces, equivalences for categories, bisimularity for automata, etc.

 In 2010 V. Voevodsky made a buffling discovery.
 If we are to define equality between any pair of